Liedzeit/returnofliedzeit/src/philosophy/Virginia2013.md

 layout: "layouts/simple.njk"
 title:  "The Dangerous Metaphor (Virginia 2013) "
 description: "Lecture at the 2013 Julian Jaynes Society Conference on Consciousness and Bicameral Studies"
-venue: "Lecture at the 2013 Julian Jaynes Society Conference on Consciousness and Bicameral Studies"
+venue: "Lecture at the 2013 Julian Jaynes Society Conference on Consciousness and Bicameral Studies, Charleston, Virgina"
 tags: "philosophy"
-backgroundImage: "/assets/img/kirchberg.jpg"
 ---

 <br>

+##### Abstract
+In 1984 Julian Jaynes gave a lecture in Kirchberg entitled “Four Hypotheses on the Origin of Mind.”
+The first of these hypotheses, and most interesting from a philosophical point of view, states that subjective consciousness is a social construction dependent on language, built upon metaphors of behavior in the physical world.<br/>
+Wittgenstein would perhaps have been in sympathy with Jaynes.
+He too thought that consciousness is not some “private theatre. ”Inner processes at the bottom of conscious thought, accessible only to the individual, he called a “dangerous metaphor.”
+Like Jaynes, Wittgenstein held that language is logically prior to consciousness and when he claimed that dogs cannot be hypocrites but also not sincere, Jaynes would certainly have agreed.
+And like Jaynes, Wittgenstein was not afraid to be accused of behavioristic tendencies.

 ##### 1. Jaynes in Kirchberg
 Very nearly 30 years ago, in 1984, Julian Jaynes gave a lecture in Kirchberg where he summarized his theory on the origin and nature of consciousness, a theory that he had introduced in his best-selling book »The Origin of Consciousness in the Breakdown of the Bicameral Mind«.